wp-seopress/wp-seopress-public/readme.txt

 12. Schema metabox

 == Changelog ==
+= 7.3.2 =
+* FIX Content analysis with the universal SEO metabox

 = 7.3.1 =
 * FIX JS error with the Block Editor
 * FIX Polylang and XML sitemaps